 - Dress modestly.
 This does not mean you have to be covered from head to toe but do cover everything from your lower thighs to your shoulders when you’re on a game drive or around camp.

 - It is considered good manners to greet the person and enquire how they are before you ask for something.
-Saying, ‘Good morning Thabo, did you sleep well?
-Please could I have cup of coffee?’ will endear you far more than, ‘Get me a cup of coffee’ or just ‘Coffee!’.
+Saying, ‘Good morning, Thabo, did you sleep well?
+Please could I have a cup of coffee?’ will endear you far more than, ‘Get me a cup of coffee’ or just ‘I want a coffee!’.

-8. Safety on safari
+Safety on Safari

 - Never, ever take food back to your tent or leave food lying around.
 Wild animals have a very keen sense of smell and are driven by the need to eat.
-If you have brought food with you, do not open the packaging or hand it to the kitchen staff for safekeeping.
+If you have brought food with you, do not open the packaging, or hand it to the kitchen staff for safekeeping.

 - Almost all camps have some kind of alarm in case you have an emergency in your tent like a whistle, hooter, telephone or walkie-talkie (two-way radio).
 It is unlikely you will ever need to use it.
 If all else fails, simply shout as loudly as you can – the staff will hear you.

-- A wake-up call with coffee and biscuits (cookies)
+- A wake-up call with coffee and biscuits (cookies).

 - Refreshments or brunch when you get back to camp.